devosoft/Empirical/doc/library/prefab/prefab.rst

 LoadingModal
 ~~~~~~~~~~~~
-The LoadingModal header file is used to add a loading modal to a web page.
-It will appear while the
+The LoadingModal header file makes adding a loading modal to a web page easy.
-content of the page is rendering and will disappear when the page has completed loading.
+It will appear while the content of the page is rendering and will disappear when the page has completed loading.

 This header file is slightly different from the other prefab web tools.
-To place the loading modal on
-your web page, you must import the LoadingModal.js script into your HTML file right after the opening
+To place the loading modal on your web page, you must import the LoadingModal.js script into your HTML file right after the opening body tag.
-body tag.
-To close the modal you must call the CloseLoadingModal() function in your .cc file after
-you've loaded all the desired content into the doc.
+To close the modal you must call the :code:`CloseLoadingModal()` function in your .cc file after loading the desired content into the doc.

 Example:
 ********